-AIM-LISTED COMPANIES
+AIM-Listed Companies

-As an adjunct to the Main Market of the LSE, the Alternative Investment Market ("AIM") allows smaller companies from a wide range of industries and countries to raise capital while remaining subject to public regulation.
-Approximately 900 companies are currently listed on the AIM.
+As an adjunct to the Main Market of the LSE, the Alternative Investment Market (AIM) allows smaller companies from a wide range of industries and countries to raise capital while remaining subject to public regulation.
+Over 800 companies are currently listed on the AIM.
 While some of these companies will continue to trade on the AIM for some time, many will eventually 'graduate' to the Main Market upon reaching adequate size and productivity.

 Companies listed on the AIM are required to comply or explain against a recognised corporate governance code - namely the UK Code or the less stringent QCA Code.
-Given the diverse range of companies listed on the AIM, we expect their boards to be minimum 33% independent, in line with the QCA Code, though we recognise that some companies may aspire to the higher independence standard set by the UK Code.
+Given the diverse range of companies listed on the AIM, we expect their boards to contain at least two independent non-executives, in line with the QCA Code; though we recognise that some companies may aspire to the higher independence standard set by the UK Code.
+Glass Lewis will apply an additional independence threshold and expect that this minimum number of directors, or any additional numbers as required by the overall size of the board, should account for a least 33% of the board.
+Further, with regard to committee composition, we generally apply the policies that pertain to smaller main market companies, as outlined above, to AIM-listed companies.

-As aforementioned, under the UK Code the chair is not considered strictly independent after appointment; however, many AIM companies continue to consider their chair independent.
+As noted, under the UK Code the chair is not considered strictly independent after appointment; however, many AIM companies continue to consider their chair independent.
 Where companies choose to comply with the QCA Code, deviation from best practice may be justified due to the small size of many AIM-listed boards and the relatively low level of responsibilities and remuneration associated with this role compared to chairs of larger companies.
-We will approach this issue on a case-by-case basis, considering the board's determination, the remuneration provided to the chair, and any other relationships that may compromise his or her independence.
+We will approach this issue on a case-by-case basis, considering the board's determination, the remuneration provided to the chair, and any other relationships that may compromise their independence.
 If we consider the chair of an AIM-listed company to be independent, we will include them in our independence count.